3 Card Poker Strategy – How to Play Three Card Poker and Win More Often

 The ‘Pair Plus’ bet is placed at the start of the hand before any cards are dealt, and you can’t withdraw it or increase it once the play starts.

-Another special type of bet available in 3 card poker is the 6-Card Bonus.
+Another extra bet available in 3 Card Poker is the 6-Card Bonus.

 As you might have guessed, this is a bonus bet that includes six cards, i.e., your three cards and the dealer’s three cards, and it can result in some big payouts if you get lucky.

-Pay tables for this particular bet vary from one place to another and may not always be offered.
+Pay tables for this bet vary from place to place and may not always be offered.

-In some casinos, 3 card poker rules also account for the special combination that contains all cards 9 through Ace of the same suit, offering really big payouts.
+In some casinos, 3 Card Poker rules also account for the special combination that contains all cards 9 through Ace of the same suit, offering huge payouts.

 3 Card Poker Strategy: How to Play Three Card Poker Optimally?